Representative peer: Hereditary "representative peers"

 During the passage of the House of Lords Bill in 1999, controversy surrounding House of Lords reform remained, and the Bill was conceived as a first stage of Lords reform.
 The "Weatherill" amendment—so called since it was proposed by former House of Commons Speaker Bernard Weatherill—provided for a number of hereditary peers to remain as members of the House of Lords, during the first stage of Lords reform.
 It could then be reviewed during the next stage of the reform, when the system of appointed life peerages came under examination.
 In exchange for the House not delaying the passage of the Bill into law, the Government agreed to this amendment, and it then became part of the House of Lords Act 1999, and 92 hereditary peers were allowed to remain.

-The ninety-two peers are made up of three separate groups.
-Fifteen 'office-holders' comprise deputy speakers and deputy chairmen, and are elected by the house, while seventy-five party and Crossbench members are elected by their own party or group.
-In addition, there are two royal appointments: the Lord Great Chamberlain, currently Lord Carrington, is appointed as the King's representative in Parliament, while the post of Earl Marshal remains purely hereditary; the office has been held since 1672 by the Dukes of Norfolk and is responsible for ceremonies such as the State Opening of Parliament.
+The ninety-two peers were made up of three separate groups.
+Fifteen 'office-holders' comprised deputy speakers and deputy chairmen, and were elected by the house, while seventy-five party and Crossbench members were elected by their own party or group.
+In addition, there were two royal appointments: the Lord Great Chamberlain, currently Lord Carrington, was appointed as the King's representative in Parliament, while the post of Earl Marshal remains purely hereditary; the office has been held since 1672 by the Dukes of Norfolk and is responsible for ceremonies such as the State Opening of Parliament.

+Following the passage of the House of Lords (Hereditary Peers) Act 2026 all seats for Hereditary peers were abolished.